TrueConf Group Features

 • Downloading the system log

-• Offline software update via file upload
+• Remote software update via file upload (offline)

 • Configuration Import/Export

-• Import/Export address book in CSV format
+• Import/Export the address book in CSV format

-• Clearing and exporting call history
+• Clearing and exporting call logs

 # Operating, transportation and storage conditions